NOTICE OF INSURANCE INFORMATION PRACTICES

 Penn National Insurance gets most of our information directly from you.
 The application you complete, as well as any additional information you provide, generally gives us most of the information we need to know.
+It is your responsibility to provide us with accurate information.
 Sometimes we may contact you by phone or mail to obtain additional information.
-Depending on the nature of your insurance transaction, we may need additional information about you or other individuals proposed for coverage from outside sources, such as motor vehicle records, loss information reports, credit reports, court records or other public records.
+Depending on the nature of your insurance transaction, we may also need additional information about you or other individuals proposed for coverage from outside sources, such as motor vehicle records, loss information reports, credit reports, court records or other public records.
 For property insurance, we may send someone to inspect your property and verify information about its value and condition.
 A photo of any property to be insured might be taken.

 We also might obtain information from third parties, such as other insurance companies or consumer reporting agencies.
 A consumer report from such an agency may contain information as to credit worthiness, credit standing, credit capacity, character, general reputation, hobbies, occupation, personal characteristics or mode of living.
 The consumer reporting agency preparing a consumer report for us may keep the information collected about you as permitted by law.

 Information that has been collected about you may be maintained in either our policy records or in your agent’s files.
 We may review it in evaluating your request for insurance coverage and in determining your rates.
 We may also refer to and use information in our policy records for purposes related to issuing and servicing insurance policies and settling claims.
 If coverage is declined, or if the charge for coverage is increased because of information contained in a consumer report we obtained, we will tell you as required by state law and the federal Fair Credit Reporting Act.
 We also give you the name and address of the consumer-reporting agency making the report.

 Should you cease to be one of our policyholders, or after your claim is settled, it is our policy to archive your information for a period of at least six (6) years or as required by law.

 To whom do we disclose information about you?